-- xii.
-Additional Agreement.
-Lessor shall, upon request, execute, acknowledge and deliver to a Permitted Leasehold Mortgagee, an agreement prepared by such Permitted Leasehold Mortgagee and reviewed by Lessor at the sole cost and expense of Lessee, in form satisfactory to such Permitted Leasehold Mortgagee, among Lessor, Lessee and the Permitted Leasehold Mortgagee, agreeing to all of the provisions of this Lease. - xiii.
+- xii Additional Agreement Lessor shall, upon request, execute, acknowledge and deliver to a Permitted Leasehold Mortgagee, an agreement prepared by such Permitted Leasehold Mortgagee and reviewed by Lessor at the sole cost and expense of Lessee, in form satisfactory to such Permitted Leasehold Mortgagee, among Lessor, Lessee and the Permitted Leasehold Mortgagee, agreeing to all of the provisions of this Lease. - XIII.
 Notice.
-If Lessee and/or Lessee's successors and assigns shall mortgage its interest in this Lease or the Lessee's Leasehold Interests, or any part or parts thereof, Lessee shall send or cause to be sent to Lessor a true copy thereof, together with written notice specifying the name and address of the Leasehold Mortgagee(s) and the pertinent recording data with respect to such Leasehold Mortgage(s). - xiv.
-Approval of Modifications.
-Lessor shall approve reasonable modifications to the terms of this Lease which are reasonably requested by a proposed Leasehold Mortgagee as a condition of financing contemplated by the Regulatory Agreement and this Lease, and which the Lessor determines, in his sole discretion, will not adversely affect Lessor's rights.
+If Lessee and/or Lessee's successors and assigns shall mortgage its interest in this Lease or the Lessee's Leasehold interests, or any part or parts thereof, Lessee shall send or cause to be sent to Lessor a true copy thereof, together with written notice specifying the name and address of the Leasehold Mortgagee(s) and the pertinent recording data with respect to such Leasehold Mortgage(s). - xiv Approval of Modifications.
+Lessor shall approve reasonable modifications to the terms of this Lease which are reasonably requested by a proposed Leasehold Mortgagee as a condition of financing contemplated by the Regulatory Agreement and this Lease, and which the Lessor determines, in his sole discretion, will not adversely affect Lessor's rights e.

-e.
 Restriction On Encumbrance By Lessor; Quiet Enjoyment.
 Lessor shall not mortgage or otherwise encumber its interest in the Premises (referred to as a "Fee Mortgage") without the prior written consent of Lessee, which Lessee may withhold in its sole discretion.
 Any Fee Mortgage, including amendments thereto, shall be subordinated to this Lease and shall, in the event of a foreclosure of the Fee Mortgage, be obligated to recognize the rights of Lessee under this Lease, and the holder of any Fee Mortgage shall be obligated to execute, acknowledge and deliver to Lessee a statement confirming such subordination from time-to-time.
-Absent an uncured default by Lessee, Lessor agrees not to disturb the possession, interest or quiet enjoyment of Lessee in the Premises for any reason, or in a manner which would materially adversely affect any Permitted Leasehold Mortgage.
+Absent an uncured default by Lessee, Lessor agrees not to disturb the possession, interest or quiet enjoyment of Lessee in the Premises for any reason, or in a manner which would materially adversely affect any Permitted Leasehold Mortgage a "Lessee" shall mean and include the Lessee named herein, its heirs, devisees, personal representatives, successors or any permitted assigns, according to the context thereof.

-27. Definitions.
-As used herein, unless clearly repugnant to the context:
+27 Definitions As used herein, unless clearly repugnant to the context.